June 29, 2025 - 4 min read

 Moving Day

-Moving day occurs every four weeks and starts at 7am Eastern Standard Time.
-On moving day we work quickly through a number of steps to get smaller high downtime instances migrated across.
+Moving day starts at 7am Eastern Standard Time.
+On moving day we work quickly through a number of steps to get instances migrated across as soon as possible.

 5. Disable Your Old Instance